Raam337/Ts-dashboard-ember/README.md

 ## Development setup

-- Generate types for Prisma database client: `pnpm prisma generate`
-- Run database creation: `pnpm prisma migrate dev`
+- Start by `pnpm install`
-- Seed some test data: `pnpm prisma db seed`
+- From the root folder, initialise database: `pnpm initDb`

 ## Starting

-Run the backend server: `pnpm be`
+Launch Frontend and Backend in Dev mode: `pnpm run:dev`

+ Seed new test data if required: `pnpm prisma db seed`

+## Testing

+ Switch to `/backend` or `/frontend` folder and run `pnpm vitest run` to run tests.